 Source: Furniture Today

-Trade sentiment entering 2026 is cautiously positive: 62% of design firms and 56% of construction firms expect a good or excellent year.
-At the same time, 65-69% expect product and material costs to rise, and 30-36% expect labor shortages to persist.
-As pressure increases, designers and builders are prioritizing suppliers with reliable lead times, transparent pricing, and dependable logistics.
+Trade sentiment entering 2026 is cautiously positive, with most design and construction firms expecting a good year.
+At the same time, the majority expect product and material costs to rise, and roughly a third anticipate persistent labor shortages.
+Under this pressure, designers and builders are prioritizing suppliers with reliable lead times, transparent pricing, and dependable logistics.

 Why it matters: